 - optimizing stability and self-sufficiency for individuals and families while homeless and once housed.

 - Gathering and analyzing information to determine the local needs of people experiencing homelessness;

 - Implementing strategic plans to end homelessness based on high quality data from your region;

-- Establishing a local process for applying, reviewing and prioritizing HUD CoC project applications.
+- Establishing a local process for applying, reviewing and prioritizing CoC project applications submitted to HUD.

 Why should I participate in the CoC?

 - The CoC is a regional evaluation and planning process.
 Broad participation is needed to provide input on the creation, implementation and evaluation local and regional plans to prevent and end homelessness.

-- Peers in your Continuum of Care can help your organization develop more effective ways to serve consumers by sharing information and experiences.
+- Peers in your Continuum of Care region can help your organization develop more effective ways to serve consumers by sharing information, resources, and experiences.

 - Planning as a Continuum of Care helps avoid duplication of efforts within a community and makes service providers more efficient.

-- Being involved in your Continuum of Care permits you to keep appraised of important information including; funding opportunities, partner updates, state plans and priorities, training's, regional trends, etc.
+- Involvement in your Continuum of Care permits you to keep appraised of important information including: funding opportunities, partner updates, state plans and priorities, training opportunities, regional trends, advocacy opportunities, and more.

-- Being involved in your Continuum of Care allows your voice to be heard on policies, funding, and service needs of persons who are experiencing homelessness in your communities.
+- Involvement in your Continuum of Care allows your voice to be heard on policies, funding, and service needs of persons who are experiencing homelessness in your communities.

-- An effective Continuum of Care, with broad based representation, makes your region and its communities more competitive for HUD Homeless Assistance grants.
+effective Continuum of Care, with broad based representation, makes your region and its communities more competitive for HUD Homeless Assistance grants.

 - A Continuum of Care can create a critical mass of political will to end homelessness.